Otumian-empire/swift-python/exercise23.md

 ## Install git

-Install [git][git-site] depending on your OS.
+Install Git from [here][git-site] depending on your OS.
 Do `git --verion` on the commandline to check if git is installed successfully.

 ## Configure git